 D. Rate Caps.
 ACE et al. and CMA seek conditions that would impose arbitrary rate caps on various categories of traffic for five years or, in CMA's case, indefinitely.
 Here again, no plausible claim is made that these conditions are rationally related to any harm caused by the Transaction.
 CMA's condition would pertain to movements that are currently single-line and will become interline NS-CSX moves after the Transaction.
-CMA's conditions of conditions.
+We discuss elsewhere why that circumstance is not a competitive harm that warrants the imposition of conditions.
 See Section XVI.
 The permanent rate caps sought by CMA with respect to such movements are plainly unwarranted, as they could well result in requiring NS and CSX to render service below cost.
 Furthermore, since no shipper would enjoy such a permanent rate freeze in the absence of this Transaction, the requested condition would amount to an unwarranted windfall for some shippers.